blang/coco/README.md

     npm install
     bower install

-which installs all needed software and you're done.
+which installs all needed software.
+Just start mongodb on localhost and you're done.

 There are multiple `grunt` targets available: